put

 the put of a ball

-• The stag's was a forc'd put, and a chance rather than a choice.
+The Stag's was a Forc'd put, and a Chance rather than a Choice.

-4. An old card game.
+4. (uncountable) An old card game.

 Translations Pronunciation Noun